mindspore-lab/mindone/examples/stable_diffusion_v2/tools/data_utils/README.md

 ### Download to Remote Cluster Directly

-If you have a cluster or have access to N machines over ssh, you can set up a PySpark cluster then download the images directly to the cluster.
+If you have a cluster or have access to N machines over ssh, you can set up a PySpark cluster and then download the images directly to the cluster.

 For detailed instructions, please refer to [distributed_img2dataset_tutorial](https://github.com/rom1504/img2dataset/blob/main/examples/distributed_img2dataset_tutorial.md) and [laion5B download images](https://github.com/rom1504/img2dataset/blob/main/dataset_examples/laion5B.md#download-the-images).

-#### Notes on data storage format
+#### Notes on data format
 You can alos change the parameters for image resizing, saving format, etc. Please look into the `laion_download_imgs.sh` script and refer to `img2dataset` [API doc](https://github.com/rom1504/img2dataset/tree/main#api).

 To change the saving format, please change the `output_format` arg in the `laion_download_imgs.sh` script.
-We use `webdataset` format by default (data shard saved as tar file) because it is more convenient to handle packed data rather billions of image file, and can save space fo HDD devices and support suqential access wiht [WebDataset](https://github.com/webdataset/webdataset).
+We use `webdataset` format by default (data shard saved as tar file) because it is more convenient to handle packed data rather than billions of image files, and can save space for HDD devices and support suqential access with [WebDataset](https://github.com/webdataset/webdataset).

 ```shell
 #output_format="files"